Armine13/RoboticsProject/README.md

 ### Challenges Faced
 During the implementation of this part of the project we faced the following challenges:

 * Unreliable voice recognition.
-The voice recongition package running on the TurtleBot does not capture speech well, probably due to distance from the human.
+The voice recognition package running on the TurtleBot does not capture speech well, probably due to distance from the human.
 The goal of the package is to enable interactive communication between the human and the robot.
 Without reliable voice recognition this aim is undermined.
 We were able to create a temporary workaround, by using joystick for input.

 * Human skeleton detection failure ('openni_tracker'). 'openni_tracker' fails to calibrate a human skeleton when the Kinect is far from the subject.